nielsenjared/nielsenjared.github.io/content/blog/algorithm-decimal-binary-javascript/index.md

 ## Let's Get Meta

-* What Problem(s) Does a Decimal to Binary Algorithm Solve?
+Ask yourself the following questions and keep them back of mind as you proceed:

+* Why do I need to learn decimal to binary conversion?

-* What is the Big O of Decimal to Binary Conversion?
+* What is the [Big O](https://gum.co/big-o) of decimal to binary conversion?

 * What if you had been born with six fingers on each hand?